claresudbery/clare-wiki-ably/pages/think/life/walks.md

 - East Lancs Railway
 - Peel Tower and The Shoulder of Mutton, Ramsbottom
 - Ribblehead Viaduct
+- Werneth Low (forest + water + visitors centre - near Marple)
+- Clayton Vale (river plus forest plus beautiful walks and cycle track - one end is adjacent to Phillips Park near Etihad stadium, the other end is on the way to Oldham)
+- Phillips Park (near Etihad stadium, there's a nice route there along the canal)
+- Cycle track that goes from Debdale reservoir to the canal - really green and leafy and surprisingly long (and from the canal you can cycle along the canal to Phillips Park and Clayton Vale - the towpath is pretty bumpy in places though)

 ### Rest of the UK